Adopting a hound during national lockdown, effective from 5th Jan 2021

 - Deliver the dog in a secure way and which allows for the new owner to meet the dog whilst maintaining at least a two-metre distance between staff and the new owner/s.

 - Minimise any time spent in the owner’s premises and handovers will take place in a secure outdoor environment.

 - New owners need to have purchased everything they will need in terms of equipment for the animal and a reasonable supply of food and bedding (e.g. to cover a period of at least 14 days if they need to isolate themselves) before they get an animal.

 - Where there is a resident dog and we need to have more than one meeting and interaction assessment this will have to be deferred until the current restrictions are lifted.
 This is to ensure that safe handling and mixing can take place.

 - In the event of an unsuccessful rehoming or foster the dog will need to be collected and returned to the rescue centre, in accordance with our planned collection and intake procedure.

 We regret that we currently are unable to check any of our dogs for their ability to live with a cat, and so for the time being are unable to accept any home offers with resident cats or other small, furry creatures.
-You can read our current guidance for homing one of our hounds here.

 Please note we will continue to accept urgent Forever Hounds Trust dog returns where there is a safety or welfare concern.